 Write the date, time collected and the phlebotomist’s initials on the tube.

 Outpatients Transfusions:

+For outpatient transfusions, a red “DO NOT REMOVE” attachment clasp is used to attach the hospital armband to the patient.
+If a Typenex armband is used, the clasp is attached to the one of the holes on the band next to the Typenex clasp.
+The red clasp serves as a reminder that the armband is not to be removed.
+The nurse performing the transfusion will remove the armband prior to discharge.

 Collected by hospital staff using Mobilab:

 Patients will be registered for a re-occuring account (A3TRANS).
 Admitting will place a hospital armband on the patient.
 This armband will be used for both the blood draw and transfusion.

-If no armband is present, an investigation is required.
+If no armband is present, notify the blood bank technologist.
+The technologist will conduct an investigation..
 Obtain the original requisition and ask the patient when they are scheduled for transfusion.
 If transfusion is within three days, proceed to Admitting and speak with the inpatient registrar.
 Confirm the transfusion information and ask the admitting staff to properly armband the patient.

 Collect the specimen as instructed under “Inpatients with hospital issued armband-Mobilab”.